guidance-guarantee-programme/pension_guidance/content/divorce.md

 ##The State Pension

+How divorce affects your State Pension will depend on which State Pension you get.

+###Basic State Pension

 Your [basic State Pension](https://www.gov.uk/state-pension) can’t be shared if your marriage or civil partnership ends.

-However, if one of you has paid enough National Insurance contributions, the State Pension that your former spouse or civil partner gets could increase.
+Divorced couples can use their former spouse or civil partner’s National Insurance contributions to increase their basic State Pension.
+This won’t reduce the amount of State Pension the other person receives.

 If you have an [additional State Pension](https://www.gov.uk/additional-state-pension), the court could order that this is shared between you if your marriage or civil partnership ends.

-However, if one of you remarries or enters into another civil partnership, that person could lose their right to their former spouse or civil partner’s State Pension.
+You lose these rights if you remarry or enter into another civil partnership.

+###New State Pension

-The [new State Pension](https://www.gov.uk/new-state-pension) from 6 April 2016 may affect how much pension money gets paid out at the end of a marriage or civil partnership.
+Your [new State Pension](https://www.gov.uk/new-state-pension) can’t be shared if your marriage or civil partnership ends.

-You can find out more about [divorce and the State Pension](http://www.pensionsadvisoryservice.org.uk/about-pensions/the-state-pension/state-pension-and-divorce-dissolution).
+If you have a ‘protected payment’, the court could order that this is shared between you.
+This is an additional payment you may get on top of the full State Pension.